 Idiot Ball: Many of the characters at some point.
 The group who get an idea of warning the class that there's a fire and a psychotic murderer in the building by politely visiting every room and telling them instead of using an (existent) radio system in Episode 11 deserves a special mention.

-Ill Boy: Kouichi is introduced as this, his left lung having been punctured on the day of his fifteenth birthday.
+Ill Girl: Kouichi is introduced as an Ill Boy, his left lung having collapsed on the day of his fifteenth birthday.
 Takabayashi is also one, explained as some sort of heart condition.
 Misaki Fujioka is a far more typical example.
 She dies of leukemia in the anime, and of a unspecific kidney disease in the manga.

 Yukari Sakuragi gets this through the neck of all things.
 And with an umbrella, to make it worse.